Sun Yue (warlord): Life and career

 He next was made the Guominjun military governor of Shaanxi from 29 August 1925 to 25 December 1925.
 From that date Sun was made the Guominjun military and civil governor of Zhili until 21 March 1926.
 Lastly he was the Guominjun civil governor of Shaanxi from 11 April 1926 to October 1927, when the Gomunjun joined Chiang Kai-shek in the Northern Expedition, and he was replaced by Song Zheyuan as its first Chairman of the province.

+In 1926, Sun Yue fell ill and went to Shanghai for medical treatment.

 Sun died on 27 May 1928 in Shanghai.

+In January 1928, the Nanjing National Government awarded Sun Yue the rank of Army General, and he was appointed as a member of the Military Commission of the National Government and served in the Privy Council.

+The tomb of General Sun Yue is now in the Beijing Geriatric Hospital and is a Beijing municipal cultural relic.